Hojo-Norem/PadSwitcher64/README.md

 This source code was written using AVR-GCC and AVR Libc.
 The C64-side software was written in Notepad++, tokenised to CBM BASIC using C64List and then compiled using "BASIC 64".
 The machine code portion was assembled using 64tass.

-**A pre-compiled HEX file for the AVR and the C64-side software for setting the custom mappings can be found in the releases section.**
+**A pre-compiled HEX file for the AVR and the C64-side software for setting the custom mappings can be found in the releases section.
+Once sucessfully programmed, the LED indicator will flash for a couple of seconds on every subsiquent power-on.**

 **Mega88 fuse settings: CKDIV8 disabled, all other fuses at factory defaults.**